Aliens (film): Casting

 Cameron wanted an unknown actor to portray Newt.
 Agents scouted Henn while she was at school in Lakenheath, England, and though she lacked acting experience, Cameron said she had a "great face and expressive eyes".
 Stephen Lang auditioned for the role of Hicks, but James Remar secured the role on the recommendation of Hill, his close friend.
 Remar left shortly into filming, ostensibly due to urgent family matters or creative differences with Cameron, but he later admitted he was fired after being arrested for drug possession.
 Hurd hired Michael Biehn the following Friday.
 Paxton credited his casting as Hudson to a chance encounter with Cameron at Los Angeles International Airport, during which he mentioned he would be interested in a role.
 Fox supported Paxton's casting because of positive feedback for his performance in Weird Science (1985).
 Paxton was worried the character would annoy audiences until he realized he was comic relief for the tense scenes.
 Henriksen was concerned about portraying Bishop after other recent successful portrayals of android characters, such as Ian Holm in Alien and Rutger Hauer in Blade Runner (1982).
 He played Bishop as an innocent child who pities the short-lived humans.
 He suggested wearing distinctive contact lenses to convey when Bishop was alerted to danger, but Cameron believed they would make the character appear more frightening than the aliens.
 Biehn, Paxton, and Henriksen had worked with Cameron on The Terminator.

 Aliens was Reiser's first major theatrical role, following small parts in films like Beverly Hills Cop (1984).
 The Colonial Marines cast features a mix of British and American actors who underwent three weeks of intensive training with the British Special Air Service (SAS).
-Vietnam War veteran Al Matthews (Apone) helped to train the actors, teaching them not to point their weapons at people because their blanks were still hazardous.
+Vietnam War veteran Al Matthews (Apone) helped to train the actors, teaching them how to handle firearms properly because their blanks were still hazardous.
 Before he left, Remar accidentally shot a hole through the set of Frank Oz's Little Shop of Horrors on an adjacent stage.
 The training was intended to help the marine cast develop camaraderie and treat the other actors (Weaver, Reiser, and Hope) as outsiders.
 Biehn's late casting caused him to miss the training, and he said he regretted being unable to customize his armor like the other actors (since he inherited Remar's).
-Cameron created a backstory for each marine and instructed the actors to read Starship Troopers.
+Cameron created a distinct backstory for each marine and instructed the actors to read Starship Troopers so they would understand the space marine archetype.